 - Close Outlook if it is open.

-- Open Run windows by pressing Windows key + R and Hit Enter.
+- Open Run windows by pressing the Windows key + R and Hitting Enter.

 - In the Run dialog box, type the following and click OK: [%LOCALAPPDATA%\Microsoft\Outlook\]